-Innovative small businesses are those who want to explore new technologies.
-They will have relationships with other firms in their network, and with suppliers and customers.
+Innovative TBFs are those who want to explore new technologies.
+They will have relationships with other TBFs in their network, and with suppliers and customers.

-Early adopters will be those who will adopt new technology if it is to their advantage.
-Since they will act as 'opinion leaders' their influence will be greater than innovative small businesses.
+Early adopters will be TBFs who will adopt new technology if it is to their advantage.
+Since they will act as 'opinion leaders' their influence will be greater than innovative TBFs.